killercoda/scenarios-helm/automatic-roll-deployment/step2/text.md

-In this step, you will replace the existing message value using the inline values method.
+In this step, you will replace the existing message value.

 Upgrade the release to use the message `You are overriding the message.
 Does the pod take this change in consideration ?` instead of the previous one.